top of page

 FROM GAMING, TO PLAYING

-Up until 2003, my team and I had been working on web and CD-ROM builds for Microsoft Office.
-We’d heard rumours of a pitch for a secret console known as Project Occam, and so relentlessly pestered our client for an invitation to take part.
+We weren't meant to win the pitch.
+My team had been working on Microsoft Office builds.
+We heard rumours of a secret console, Project Occam, and relentlessly pestered our client for an invitation.

 THE FINAL DASHBOARD INTERFACE.
 LIGHTNING FAST WITH THE XBOX CONTROLLER.